 Creating an Educational Experience through the Power of VR

-This project was the Reality, Virtually Hackathon that I was invited to participate in at the MIT Media Lab in October of 2017.
-During this project, I acted as both the Lead Designer and Lead 3D Modeler for the application.
+This project was completed during the Reality, Virtually Hackathon that I was invited to participate in at the MIT Media Lab in October of 2017.
+During this project, I acted as both the Lead UX Designer and Lead 3D Modeler for the application.
 I (middle) worked directly with the sound designer (seen far left) and developer (far right) to create a seamless VR experience that taught the user about the role of conducting an orchestra.
 We did this through the interaction of the Leapmotion headset.

 I mapped out the environment (seen below) as well as all of the models within that environment.
 We determined that there would be a significant amount of instruments to interact with in order to retain the realness of a symphony hall.

 Seen below are some of the models that I created.
 Prior to this project, I had no idea how complex and intricate instruments were (having never played one myself) and I welcomed the opportunity to create new models for the interaction system.

 I also had the pleasure of designing the environment that the instruments existed in, which was difficult as the instruments had to be visible and understandable from a new user perspective.

 Once we had the environment and the conducting motions mapped out, we started to place our objects into our environments.

 Our developer was able to play-test each instrument interaction in it’s entirety, as well as have it paired with an instrumental accompaniment – created by our sound designer.

 This project was an incredible success, and we place in the top 10 teams at the hackathon for both originality in VR and VR Education.
 I am so proud of my team and the work that we had completed during this short time.
 It was truly an amazing experience.